FrankYufeiYang/OpenMP/README.md

 ### Part 2 includes a matrix matrix multiplication algorithm with OpenMP

 ## Introduction:
 This project mainly focuses on parallelization using Openmp in C++.
 Openmp is a very convenient and very user-friendly paralleling tool compared to std::thread.
-The goal here is to use Openmp, instead of the Thread library, to solve the same two tasks of homework 3.
+The goal here is to use Openmp, instead of the Thread library, to solve the same two tasks of the Thread project.

 ## System Model:
 Every task is run on the RHEL7 interactive desktop.
 Unless specified, the core number is set to 20 by default for each test run.
 L1, L2, and L3 cache sizes are 32KB, 256KB, 30720KB respectively.
 Memory size is set separately to 1GB in the pbs file.